javidgon/wizard/README.md

             - city:
               - foreign
               - notnull
-        - name: Room
-          str:
-          - name
-          - campus
-          fields:
-            - name:
-              - char
-              - unique
-              - notnull
-            - floor:
-              - int
-              - notnull
-            - campus:
-              - foreign
-              - notnull
 ```

-Will be transformed in several fully working `models.py`, `api.py`, `urls.py`, `views.py`... files per each application.
+Will be transformed in a complete Django Backend (`models.py`, `api.py`, `urls.py`, `views.py`... per application).
 It simply works.
-At the same time it generates a Full REST API for each model!
-And configures the frontend to easily connect to it.
+At the same time it generates a Full CRUD REST API (Create, Read, Update and Delete) for each model!
+And configures Angular.js to easily access to them using Services.

 ```
 ├── account